NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Introduction

-The content of a DNS zone is synchronized amongst its primary and secondary nameservers using AXFR and IXFR.
+The content of a DNS zone is synchronized among its primary and secondary nameservers using AXFR and IXFR.
 However, the list of zones served by the primary (called a catalog in [@!RFC1035]) is not automatically synchronized with the secondaries.
 To add or remove a zone, the administrator of a DNS